alphaClass6143/hackathon-2023-charityhub/README.md

 [Samuel Sadovoi ](https://github.com/SamSswi)
 [Soorya](https://github.com/SooryaGeorge7)

 This app was developed as part of Code Institute's Feb 2023 Hackathon for World NGO Day.
 The app was conceived, designed, developed and deployed by a team of 6 Code Institute students at various stages of learning, over the course of 5 days (February 16th-20th 2023).

 ## User experience (UX)

 ### User Stories

 1. As a user, I want to learn what this website is about so that I understand its purpose.

+2. As a user I want to be able to navigate the app easily and intuitively so I can use it efficiently.

-2. As a user, I want to see the featured charities, so that I can find out which I want to support.
+3. As a user, I want to see the featured charities, so that I can find out which I want to support.

-3. As a user, I want to know who is responsible for the project, so that I can learn more about them.
+4. As a user, I want to know who is responsible for the project, so that I can learn more about them.

-4. As a user, I want to search for a charity that I have recently heard about, so that I can find out information about it.
+5. As a user, I want to search for a charity that I have recently heard about, so that I can find out information about it.

-5. As a user, I want to search for all the charities in a certain category, so that I can support the cause that is important to me.
+6. As a user, I want to search for all the charities in a certain category, so that I can support the cause that is important to me.

-6. As a user, I want to search for charities that have certain keywords attached to them, so that I can search for the charity that is best suited to me.
+7. As a user, I want to search for charities that have certain keywords attached to them, so that I can search for the charity that is best suited to me.

-7. As a user, I want to find out where in the world the charity is based, so that I can make the choice to support either an internationally-based or local charity.
+8. As a user, I want to find out where in the world the charity does outreach, so that I can make the choice to support either an international or local cause..

-8. As a user, I want to find out what I certain charity does, so that I can decide if I want to support them.
+9. As a user, I want to find out what I certain charity does, so that I can decide if I want to support them.

-9. As a user, I want to visit the website of a charity so that if I want to volunteer at or donate directly to a charity, I can get the information I need.
+10. As a user, I want to visit the website of a charity so that if I want to volunteer at or donate directly to a charity, I can get the information I need.

-10. As a user, I want to stay up-to-date with charities worldwide, so that I might learn about new ones and receive current news about ones I know and perhaps support.
+11. As a user, I want to stay up-to-date with current news related to the work that charities do so I can stay informed.

+12. As a user I would like to get in touch with the owners of the app so that I can ask queries or request a charity is added to their database.

 ### Owner group

-1. As an owner, I want the user to subscribe to the newsletter, so I can inform them about the newest charities, current news in the world of charities, new features of the app, and redirect traffic back to the app.

-2. As an owner, I want to promote myself, so that users can find out more about me.
+1. As an owner, I want to promote myself, so that users can find out more about me.

-3. As an owner, I want to promote the app's social media, where I share information about charities and what is happening in that sector, so that users can stay up to date.
+2. As an owner, I want to promote the app's social media, where I share information about charities and what is happening in that sector, so that users can stay up to date.

-## Design

 ### Colour Scheme

 The app's colour scheme was devised using the colour palette generator [coolors](https://coolors.co/), and is consists of 5 colours: black, white, green, orange and grey.
-We decided on this colour scheme as it reinforces the friendly, fresh and optimistic branding that is important to the app's tone.
+We were inspired by this colour scheme as it reinforces the friendly, fresh and optimistic branding that is important to the app's tone.
 It also has colours with appropriate contrast for legibility and accessibility, while also including brighter colours for guiding the user's eye to important features and actions.
+We did change the tones of these colours slightly from the original scheme to achieve a slightly more vibrant look, as the original coolors felt slightly to muted for the fresh vibrant branding we were trying to achieve.

 ### Typography